canonical/k8s-snap/docs/src/snap/howto/epa.md

 ....
 ```

-The virtual functions should also appear on th
+The virtual functions are created on the PCI bus, which can also be verified:

 ```
 lspci | grep Virtual
 ```

+...should list the presence of the virtual functions:

 ```
 98:11.0 Ethernet controller: Intel Corporation Ethernet Adaptive Virtual Function (rev 02)